Delicious moments are better shared!

 Step 2

-Cook for 30 minutes at low heat.
+Cook for 30 minutes on low heat.

 Step 3